 What is an autopsy?

 An autopsy is a medical examination of the body of a dead person.
 In the procedure, a doctor cuts open the body and looks at the organs.
-He or she takes samples and looks at them under a microscope.
+They take samples and look at them under a microscope.
 What the doctor finds can answer many questions.
 Autopsies are done for several reasons:

 Specially trained doctors, called pathologists, perform autopsies.
 Pathologists are experts in looking at body tissues and fluids.